 - Be able to participate in a 6 hour preparatory meeting in November if necessary

-- Be able to participate in a preparatory conference (Quebec Model United Nations) and at the National Model United Nations conference in New York City
+- Be able to participate, at a distance, in a preparatory conference (Quebec Model United Nations) and at the National Model United Nations conference in New York City

-Interested students are required to submit their candidacy no later than October 7, 2016.
+Interested students are required to submit their candidacy no later than October 12, 2020 BEFORE 4 p.m.
 Candidates will be selected according to their experiences and knowledge that could be deemed useful to Model United Nations conferences.
-An interview with the candidates may be necessary.

-- You must apply to SCS3195 by completing the application form.
-Please open the form in Acrobat Reader.
+- You must apply to FSS 3195 by completing the online application form.

 - Code of Conduct

-4. SCS3195 A - Model United Nations Course Registration
+4. FSS 3295 A - Model United Nations Course Registration

-If accepted for the course, we will provide the registration form by email.
-The completed form must be returned in person at FSS 3001 or by email if the form is scanned (if you choose the last method, please make sure that the information is legible).
+If selected for the course, we will provide the registration form by email in November 2020.
+The completed form must be returned by email to fssinter@uOttawa.ca if the form is scanned (if you choose the last method, please make sure that the information is legible).
 Registration for this course is not possible through uOcampus.